spandan1460/self-hosted-runner-BITS-Assignment/README.md

 * Installing Github Actions Runner

-Next up we will need to install the [GitHub actions runner](https://github.com/actions/runner) in our `dockerfile` Now to give you a "behind the scenes" of how we usually build our `dockerfile`s, We run a container to test my installs:
+Next up we will need to install the [GitHub actions runner](https://github.com/actions/runner) in our `dockerfile` Now to give a "behind the scenes" of how we usually build our `dockerfile`s, We first build our docker image:

 ```
-docker build . -t github-runner:latest
+docker build . -t bits-github-runner:latest
-docker run -it github-runner bash
 ```

 Next steps:

 * Now we can see `docker` is installed
 * To see how a runner is installed, lets go to our repo | runner and click "New self-hosted runner"
-* Try these steps in the container
+* Try the steps mentioned in the github docs in the docker container.
-* We will need few dependencies
+* We will need few dependencies, we have added them in line 29
-* We download the runner
+* We download the runner in the container

-Finally lets test the runner in `docker`
+Finally lets test the runner in `docker` container

 ```
-docker run -it -e GITHUB_PERSONAL_TOKEN="" -e GITHUB_OWNER=spandan1460 -e GITHUB_REPOSITORY=self-hosted-runner-BITS-Assignment github-runner
+docker run -it -e GITHUB_PERSONAL_TOKEN="" -e GITHUB_OWNER=spandan1460 -e GITHUB_REPOSITORY=self-hosted-runner-BITS-Assignment bits-github-runner
 ```

+Now, that our runner works successfully in the container, we would proceed by building containers inside the local kubernetes cluster.

 ## Deploy to local Kubernetes for testing